Mohammadshaqboua/NpgLiteORM/README.md

 ├── Mapping/               EntityMapperTests, SchemaBuilderTests, FakeDataRecord ├── Query/                 ExpressionTranslatorTests └── Repositories/          RepositoryTests

+.github/workflows/
+└── tests.yml             GitHub Actions CI: builds and runs the full test suite
+                           against a fresh, disposable PostgreSQL service container on every push and pull request to main
 ```

 The layering is a clean **onion / clean-architecture shape**: `Attributes` and `Abstract` sit at the core with zero outward dependencies; `Mapping` and `Query` build on top of them via reflection; `Repositories` and `Migrations` orchestrate everything for the consumer; `Demo` and `Tests` depend on `Core` but never the reverse.